The Gambling Law Review: Brazil

 The Ministry of Agriculture, Livestock and Food Supply is the entity responsible for the regulation of horse racing.

-Poker, recognised as a sport by the Ministry of Sports (currently a division of the Ministry of Citizenship), is not regulated.
+Poker, recognised as a sport by the former Ministry of Sports (currently a division of the Ministry of Citizenship), is not regulated.
 Neither are social games nor any other kind of games of skill.

 iii Remote and land-based gambling

-There is not any distinction between online gambling and bricks-and-mortar gambling for horse racing, provided that the general wagering plan expressly states the possibility of both.
-For the lotteries, Caixa does not allow their points of sale to accept remote bets but allows online bets to CAIXA's banking clients.
+There is no distinction between online gambling and bricks-and-mortar gambling for horse racing, provided that the general wagering plan expressly states the possibility of both.
+For lotteries, Caixa does not allow their points of sale to accept remote bets but allows online bets to CAIXA's banking clients.

 iv Land-based gambling

 Land-based gambling in Brazil is restricted.
 Caixa has licensed over 13,000 lottery points of sale that are privately operated with permission (small venues that also operate as bank assistants, accepting payments of general services bills).
 Jockey clubs have their own agencies and agents (around 200), that are authorised to accept wagers on local and international races.
 Poker has become very popular in Brazil, and there are many poker clubs open in the largest cities.